 The Endocrine System.
 In one way or another, the endocrine system contributes to all physiological processes.

-Thyroid hormone is actually a pair of hormones: triiodothyronine (thankfully it's abbreviated T3 since it's made from the amino acid tyrosine and has 3 iodine atoms) and thyroxine (T4, since it has 4 iodine atoms).
-These are super important hormones since they regulate all sorts of processes like muscle tone, digestion, and reproduction.
-Don't hate on these hormone since they can pull some tricks out of their hormonal hat.
-These hormones make tadpoles lose their tadpole tail to become an adult frog.
-What's your talent?
+Thyroid hormone is actually a pair of hormones: triiodothyronine (thankfully it's abbreviated T3, since it's made from the amino acid tyrosine and has 3 iodine atoms) and thyroxine (T4, since it has 4 iodine atoms).
+These are super important hormones, because they regulate all sorts of processes, like muscle tone, digestion, and reproduction.
+These hormones are also responsible for making tadpoles lose their tadpole tail to become an adult frog.
+Multitalented, these guys.

-(which collectively make up the adrenal glands) are endocrine glands located on the kidney.
-You know that feeling you get when you lean back a bit too far in your chair, and almost keel over?
+Adrenal GlandsThe adrenal cortex and the adrenal medulla (which collectively make up the adrenal glands) are endocrine glands located on the kidney.
+You know that feeling you get when you lean back a bit too far in your chair, and almost flip over?
 Right after you save yourself, you might notice that you're breathing more heavily, and maybe even shaking and sweating a bit.
 You can thank this adrenal duo.

 Glucocorticoids primarily affect glucose metabolism and promote the synthesis or release of glucose into the blood.
 It's this added sugar that gives the deer his energy to run longer and faster than the hunter.
 Mineralocorticoids affect mineral metabolism, and help maintain the salt and water balance.
 Long story short, these corticosteroid hormones get extra energy to the muscles so the deer can outrun his predator.

-The pineal gland is the next stop in our tour of endocrine glands.
+Pineal GlandThe pineal gland is the next stop in our tour of endocrine glands.
 It's teeny tiny and just above the roof of your mouth.
 Melatonin is the name of the hormonal game here, and it's secreted in the absence of light.
-At night, and during seasons where the days are short (like winter), melatonin is released and controls the circadian rhythm, certain biological processes that happen every 24 hours.
+At night, and during seasons where the days are short (like winter), melatonin is released and controls the circadian rhythm, a set of biological processes that happen every 24 hours.
 In animals that have breeding seasons like sheep, melatonin blocks the release of certain sex hormones.
-Since humans don't have breeding seasons, melatonin is famous for making us sleepy.
+In humans, it just makes us sleepy.

 Not only do these hormones aid in sperm and egg production, but they also help develop sexual characteristics when young men and women reach that time in their lives when their voices start to crack and they become terrified of the opposite sex.
-These microscopic folks are responsible for turning us into women and men.
+These microscopic folks are responsible for turning our childhood bodies into adult male and female bodies.

 The kidneys, heart, and liver are also hormone-releasing organs, but aren't usually grouped with these other endocrine glands.
 That's lucky for you: no test questions on them.

+Hormone Cascade PathwayUsually bodily processes don't involve just one endocrine gland and one hormone, but involve multiple glands, hormones, and end organs that talk to each other in what's known as a hormone cascade pathway.
 In this hormonal game of "you're it," one hormone regulates the release of another.
-These trophic hormones act at other endocrine glands, and decide whether another hormone should be released or not.
-They usually come from the hypothalamus or the pituitary gland.
+These hormones, called trophic hormones, act on other endocrine glands, and decide whether another hormone should be released or not.
+Trophic hormones usually come from the hypothalamus or the pituitary gland.

 As a mother gets late in her pregnancy, estrogen levels rise and increase prolactin levels.
 This increased prolactin is what prepares her mammary glands to lactate and provide her baby with milk after birth.
-When babies stimulate their mother's mammary glands, the hypothalamus gets involved and releases prolactin-stimulating hormones to jump-start the pituitary.
+When babies stimulate their mother's mammary glands, the hypothalamus gets involved and releases prolactin-stimulating hormones to jump-start the pituitary gland.

-In the case of prolactin, there are lots of chemicals that control the creation and release of just one hormone from the pituitary gland.
+In the case of prolactin, there are lots of chemicals that control the synthesis and release of just one hormone from the pituitary gland.
 Dopamine blocks it, but other hormones stimulate it.
 Whichever's concentration is higher wins the battle, and ultimately decide prolactin's fate.

-Meet Robert Wadlow: World's Tallest Person.
+Brain SnackMeet Robert Wadlow: World's Tallest Person.
 He had an overactive pituitary gland, and it caused excessive growth hormone secretion.
-When Mr. Wadlow died in 1940 at age 22 from a blister infection, he was less than an inch shy of 9 feet tall and weighed nearly 450 pounds.
+When Mr. Wadlow died in 1940 at age 22 from a blister infection, he was less than an inch shy of 9 feet tall and weighed 490 pounds.
 He wore a size 37 shoe.
 That's one big dude.
 It was one teensy little gland stuck in overdrive that made it happen.